 Merit award decisions are made independently from the need-based financial aid awards.
 However, because of federal guidelines, merit awards must be counted as a financial aid source and will be listed on your award letter.
 Because of Muhlenberg College's "preferential" packaging, Merit Scholarship recipients' packages are weighted toward scholarship and grant as opposed to self-help (loans and student employment).

-Students are awarded student employment as part of their financial aid package.
+Students are awarded student employment as part of their financial aid offer.
 The average student employment award is $1,800.
-It has been our experience that by working 8 hoursa week, the students can easily earn the full $1,800 award for the year.
+It has been our experience that by working 8 hours a week a student can easily earn the full $1,800 award for the year.
 These funds are not applied directly towards a student’s semester charges but earned through a monthly paycheck for the hours they work.
 All available positions are posted through Handshake.
-Positions range from being in administrative offices, academic departments, security, the Center for the Arts, the Student Union, and the theater.
+Positions range from being in administrative offices, academic departments, security, the Center for the Arts, the Student Union, and the theater, to name a few.

 Students who wish to work on campus but who were not awarded student employment as part of their financial aid package still have the option of working in specific departments.
 These available positions are posted in Handshake.
 In these specific departments students are paid through an office's designated department funds.
 These funds will not be listed in a student’s aid offer.

 A student's need-based financial aid package is renewed each year provided the student still demonstrates financial need as determined by the annual filing of the FAFSA, is making satisfactory academic progress and is in good standing in the College Community.
 However, if your financial need decreases due to a change in your family's circumstances (i.e., the size of your family decreases, the number in college decreases, your family's income or assets increases), or you are having difficulty with your academic performance, your need-based financial aid award will be affected.